CluedIn PaaS

 Types of users

-• Data architect – this user is responsible for setting up the overall data strategy, creating mapping, and configuring various data management elements (rules, glossary, streams, enrichers).
+• Data Architect – this user is responsible for setting up the overall data strategy, creating mapping, and configuring various data management elements (rules, glossary, streams, enrichers).

-• Data steward – this user is responsible for conducting data cleaning and data management activities.
+• Data Steward – this user is responsible for conducting data cleaning and data management activities.

 Development environment